therealjflf/hesutils/docs/hesiod.rst

 Hesiod defines:

-- types of information available as DNS records;
+- the types of information available as DNS records;

 - how to select a specific piece of information through the domain of the DNS request (request encoding);